Simon the Sorcerer (series): Simon the Sorcerer 6: Between Worlds

 StoryBeasts, an Irish company based in Dublin undertook the sixth release of the series, announcing in 2014 that the original voice actor Chris Barrie was enrolled for Simon's voice.

 In Between Worlds Simon returns to his British slacker roots and is forced to deal with a convergence of two worlds.
 As portals to another dimension begin to open up, he is forced to come face-to-face with his more hard-working, respectful and competent counterpart Simone with whom he must work to bring balance back to their universes.

 The game harkens back to the original two Simon the Sorcerer games and was to feature fully hand-drawn 2D animated worlds and characters.

 On 10 February 2016 StoryBeasts announced via their website that after two years of work in the game, both the planned Kickstarter campaign and the game development had been halted indefinitely due to unforeseen events.

 The game was intended to be episodic.
 The game didn't get made due to funding and publisher difficulties.

 Simon the Sorcerer Origins

 In May 2022 the prequel game Simon the Sorcerer Origins was announced as being in development by Smallthing Studios.
 The game is set shortly before the events of the first installment and was released on 28 October 2025.
+Voiced as in the original game by Chris Barrie.